 The following summary of the San Sebastian Project is extracted from the technical report titled "NI 43-101 Technical Report on the Resource Estimates for the San Sebastian Project, Jalisco State, Mexico" prepared by Michael Munroe SME-RM, an employee of the Company, with an effective date of December 31, 2013 and dated March 27, 2014.
 The complete report can be viewed on SEDAR at www.sedar.com.
-The detailed disclosure contained in this technical report is incorporated by reference into this AIF.
+The technical report is incorporated by reference in its entirety into this AIF.